chiefmurph/MAUC/README.md

 This code on this site is being distributed under GPL 2.

-## Pull request

-If you are a participant and want people to see your code here, start a `branch` and submit a `pull request` for me to pull your branch to the online repository.
-When your
-I will be as responsive as possible.

 ------------------------------
 ### Git Details

 Think of `git` (implemented, perhaps, by Github Desktop) as a collection of lenses through which the programs on your PC
-(RStudio, for example)
+(such as `R` and `RStudio`,
+and even
+Windows' `File Explorer` and
+Apple's `Finder`)
 view the files on your PC
-(your R code, for example).
+(such as R scripts).
-Each lens "sees" different versions of your files.
+Each lens "sees" different versions of your files, but only one "lens" can be "active" at a time.
-A lens is created by a `commit`.
+A "lens" is created by a `commit`.

 #### Commits

 A `commit` tells git to save the current versions of your files so they can be found again.
-You can always go back to a previous version
-(commit) if you need to.
+You can always go back and work with a previous version (commit) if you need to.
-Commits have virtually no overhead -- all that's saved are your changes -- so there is negligent storage penalty for committing often.
+Commits have minimal overhead because in most cases all that is saved are your file changes.
+Therefore, as is recommended,
+"commit early and commit often."

 #### Branches